 If you have been considering buying a house, you will need to make sure you are really ready.
 There are often unanticipated costs, so before you dive in, read on to make sure it’s the right decision for you!

-Our tips will help you decide if it is the right time, and help you get on track toward buying a New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area house of your own!
+Our tips will help you decide if it is the right time, and help you get on track toward buying a North Carolina & New Jersey house of your own!

-Really Ready to Buy a Home in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area?
+Really Ready to Buy a Home in North Carolina & New Jersey?

 Know Your Debt

 Before you begin even thinking about buying a house, you should have an accurate picture of your financial situation.
 What does your debt-to-income ratio look like?
 This is your fixed monthly expenses divided by your gross monthly income.
 A good DTI ratio is typically around 10-20%.
 36% and above is considered risky for a lender.